 Minors and the individuals accompanying them to the Hollingsworth and Rita Gold Centers will follow strict protocols related to campus access and movement within campus.
 These protocols will be communicated directly to these individuals by the Centers.

 The TC Institutional Review Board (TC IRB) office, in consultation with the Research Compliance & Safety Committee (RCSC), has developed requirements and phases to describe the gradual approach to re-starting in-person research.
 All research participants are expected to follow College policies related to proof of vaccination and health and safety protocols.
-Visits by minors under the age of 12 or an exception to any health and safety protocol for the purposes of research participation on campus must first be approved by the Institutional Review Board (IRB).
+Visits by minors under the age of 5 or an exception to any health and safety protocol for the purposes of research participation on campus must first be approved by the Institutional Review Board (IRB).
+Additional guidance pertaining to minors on campus can be found in TC’s Policy for the Supervision of Minors on Campus.

 Due to ongoing COVID-19 precautions, any research participation that can be conducted online or remotely should move forward with online procedures, and forgo in-person engagement.